Reading time: 11 min.

 Dr Meena Zareie (GMC)

-Updated on December 15, 2023
+Updated on May 15, 2025

 A thinning fringe can make your favourite hairstyle look underwhelming.
 However, given the fact that 55% of women will experience hair loss or thinning during their lifetime [1], you are far from alone in this situation.

-This is a little-known fact, since hair loss is more common in men than in women.
+This is a little-known fact since hair loss is more common in men than in women.
 Nowadays, however, many female hair loss treatments can help you overcome this challenge.

-The good news is that you don’t have to give up on your fringe just because it isn’t as luxurious as it used to be.
-Whether it’s curtain bangs, bottleneck bangs or a wispy fringe, there are some great ways to style it that draw attention away from its dwindling density.
+The good news is that you don’t have to give up on your thinning fringe just because it isn’t as luxurious as it used to be.
+Keep reading this article to find out all you need to know about:

 • The most common reasons your fringe might be thinning

-Is a fringe a good idea for thinning hair?
+Is a fringe good for thinning hair?

 If you are experiencing hair thinning and your fringe is not as full as you’d like it to be, it is a good idea to consider one of these trendy styles:

-1. Wispy bangs
+1. Wispy fringe

 2. Curtain bangs